eclipse-sumo/sumo/docs/web/docs/Tools/District.md

 !!! note
     By default, the statistic is directly used as poi diameter in m.
 The visual scaling can be adjusted in the sumo-gui settings with *poi exaggeration*.

+!!! note
+    By default, POIs are not shown in netedit data-mode (F4).
+If they should be shown together with the tazRelations, netedit data-mode visualization option *show shapes* (<kbd>Alt+3</kbd>) must be active